abe-frickelbude/arch-linux-install-guide/Cinnamon-tweaks.md

-* Be aware that the "overall appearance" is a bit of a moot point in GTK(3), as various visuals have to be configured individually, i.e. window decorations, control styles, desktop theme etc. Therefore, some work is generally required to install and enable the desired appearance.
+* Be aware that the "overall appearance" is a bit of a moot point in GTK(3), as various visuals have to be configured individually, i.e. window decorations, control styles, desktop theme etc. Therefore, some work is generally required to install and enable the desired appearance traits.
 * Install ocs-store for easier access to themes:
     * Install `appimagelauncher` via AUR
     * Start `appimagelauncherd` in a terminal and leave it running